Kately History, Family Crest & Coats of Arms

 Early Origins of the Kately family

-Another 187 words (13 lines of text) covering the years 1186, 1650, 1719, 1686 and 1692 are included under the topic Early Kately History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kately research.
+Another 94 words (7 lines of text) covering the years 1186, 1650, 1719, 1686 and 1692 are included under the topic Early Kately History in all our PDF Extended History products and printed products wherever possible.

 Kately Spelling Variations